aishwaryaashok14/aishwaryaashok14/README.md

 <h1> Hi, I'm Aishwarya 👋 </h1>

-I build AI-first products and ship them — from zero-to-one platforms to agent-powered tools that solve real problems.
+I build AI-first products and ship them: from zero-to-one platforms to agent-powered tools that solve real problems.

 9+ years in SaaS, now fully focused on AI agents, orchestration, and turning models into products people actually use.
-I've been a founding PM, a product marketer, a podcast creator, and a mentor — always building, always shipping.
+I've been a founding PM, a product marketer, a podcast creator, and a mentor——always building, always shipping.
 Formerly lead and grew products + teams at Zoho Corp.

 Currently leading AI-led initiatives at [Stitchflow](https://www.stitchflow.com), working with models, agents, and orchestration tools to reimagine corporate IT visibility.